btcsymbiotic/BTCSWallet/README.md

-then open ParsiPay.sln and Build.
+then open BTCSWallet.sln and Build.

 Good luck!